 Jocelyn Tatum has been either publishing nonfiction work and/or teaching journalism at Tarrant County College for ten years.
 She began her career as a daily newspaper writer and general assignments reporter in 2008.
 A fifth-generation Fort Worth gal, marriage finally brought her back home six years ago where she became a full-time freelance magazine writer known for her long-form narrative style.
 With an undergraduate degree in philosophy, several study abroad stints, and a masters from the University of North Texas in narrative nonfiction writing (fancy journalism) as a Mayborn Scholar, she is always looking at the world around her with child-like wonder expressing what she sees best in the written word.
 Her passion is writing human-interest stories to give a voice to the voiceless, a face to the faceless.
 She has a 5-year-old boy who is the love of her life and best friend.
 Everything comes second to spending time with him.
 When she’s not mothering and writing, she is up at 5 a.m. running, taking Jen Keita’s spin classes, attending hot yoga, or riding horses.
 You can find her work most frequently in Fort Worth, Texas magazine, but also in CEO magazine (Fort Worth Business Press affiliate), and 360 West (Weddings), and more.

-Lee Virden is a jack of all trades, master of none.
+Lee Virden Geurkink is a jack of all trades, master of none.
 She has been a bank teller, a chef and caterer (both in restaurants and in private service), a bookkeeper, a trainer, a legal assistant, and a writer.
 She is a proud graduate of the University of the South with a degree in Early European History.
 (She planned to be a professor but realized in the nick of time that professors have homework, which she never did when she was a student, so what made her think that she would do it as a professor?)
 While she has not used her degree in her, er, varied employment history, she is fabulous at cocktail parties.
-Most importantly, Lee is the proud mother of two absolutely amazing girls, to whom she refers in social media as the Girlchildren.
+A newlywed, Lee is the proud mother of two amazing girls to whom she refers on social media as the Girlchildren.

 Angela Weaver is a native Texan, raised in Keller, but she got to Fort Worth as soon as she could.
 At 17, she joined the Marine Corps and served four years active duty.
 After her military service ended, she went to work for a hedge fund and then a whiskey distillery, both in Fort Worth.
 Her most important role started in 2009 when she became a mom.
 She lives with her husband and two boys in Fort Worth and spends as much time as possible on fun adventures with her kids.
 She loves to spend her time with her boys outdoors getting the full Boy Mom experience, even if that means being covered in dirt, catching fish, or shooting BB guns.
 She loves the sense of community she has found in Fort Worth and can’t wait share that with our readers.